Clifford254KE/M-pesa-Statement-Analysis/README.md

 Apart from using Excel for data cleaning and preparation, it was also used for data analysis and visualization.
 Using a pivot table, questions under exploratory data analysis (EDA) were analyzed and visualized as follows:
 - **Question 1**: What is the total income/withdrawal reported from 4th April 2024 to 5th May 2024?

+  The analysis below shows that income was higher than withdrawal.
+This is because it includes even the amount carried forward from the previous month.

 ![q11](https://github.com/Clifford254KE/M-pesa-Statement-Analysis/assets/140185917/6084735d-ec45-4440-b1b1-6efa716c15ff)
 ![q12](https://github.com/Clifford254KE/M-pesa-Statement-Analysis/assets/140185917/b8919238-b32f-4bbd-a7bb-9e91df246a6b)